 Olive oil is something that most home cooks use every day.
 Yet it can be hard to know what you should be looking for when choosing one – not only because olive oils are made in a number of countries (including Italy, France, and Spain) but there are different techniques and flavour profiles depending on the kind of olive used, too.
 “Olive oil is like wine — there are many ways to produce it, and so many different varieties,” says Ioannis Grammenos, Executive Chef at the Heliot Steak House.
 Grammenos, who is Greek and produces his own olive oil, says that, just like wine, personal preferences will win out, and recommends trying different varieties where possible.
 However, there are certain things to always look out for.
 “The worst enemies for olive oil are heat, light, and air — so look for a dark bottle that will protect the oil from the light,” he says.
 “And if a bottle doesn’t have a best by date, I would personally not buy it.”

 To cut through the many varieties of olive oil out there, we spoke to 11 experts, including chefs, buyers, and other food-industry professionals, to find out which olive oils they buy themselves.
 Our panel told us their favourite options for drizzling on salads, dunking bread into, and finishing off cooked dishes, like risotto or lasagne.
-Read on for inexpensive options you can pick up in your local supermarket to pricier options that have a waiting list.
+Read on for inexpensive options you can pick up in your local supermarket to pricier options that have a waiting list, as well as an oil so popular with our readers that it made our most-bought list three times last year.

 Best overall olive oils